-These Standing Orders should be read in conjunction with the council's Financial Regulations and Scheme of Delegation.
+These Standing Orders should be considered in conjunction with the Council's overall Governance Framework and the Councillor Code of Conduct.
 Standing Orders have primacy in any potential conflict between these documents.
 If legislation dictates otherwise than is in the Standing Orders, then legislation will have primacy.